mykelalvis/FATESRD/fate-srd.com/Other/three-rocketeers-no-skill-swashbuckling-SRD.md

 # NPCs

-To keep the GM’s turns snappy and the focus on the main characters, NPCs are created just like in _Fate Accelerated Edition_.
+To keep the GM's turns snappy and the focus on the main characters, NPCs are created just like in _Fate Accelerated Edition_.
 (See Bad Guys on page 38 of FAE).

 Major NPCs use the standard six approaches from FAE: Careful, Clever, Flashy, Forceful, Quick, and Sneaky.
 They receive three aspects and a stunt.
 If you want to make a major NPC an expert fencer like a hero, make one of their aspects a fencing aspect and give them one item from each swordplay element.